No Sleeping in My Class!

 Loud.

-She woke up and stayed awake, and I couldn't help but think that I am a highly effective teacher who has classroom management down.
-Sometimes I have to stop being Mr. Nice Guy and make an example out of students to make a point.
-Maybe the professor in teaching college was right, and that I cannot smile until Christmas.
+She woke up and stayed awake, and I couldn't help but think that I am a highly effective teacher who has this classroom management thing figured out.
+"Sometimes I have to stop being Mr. Nice Guy and make an example out of students to make a point.
+Maybe the professor in teaching college was right, and that I cannot smile until Christmas."

 She looked at me with tired, wet eyes and quietly told me that her little sister had an asthma attack the evening before, and that her inhaler had run out.
 And since her dad works third shift and her mom hasn't been around in over a year, she had to call 911 and ride in the ambulance to the hospital with her little sister.
-Sara told me that her dad picked her up that morning from the hospital and dropped her off at school.
+Sarah told me that her dad picked her up that morning from the hospital and dropped her off at school.

 Her response took the wind out of me.